paulrobello/par_infini_sweeper/README.md

 - Only your hashed email is stored on the server.
 - The port will only be opened for the duration of the login process.
 - After you have logged in and reserved your nickname, you can then submit your scores to the server for the current game mode and difficulty.
+- Nicknames may only contain the chars a-z A-Z 0-9 and . - _
+- Only one score per user / game mode / difficulty is stored.
+- You may submit scores for games that have not yet ended.
+If the score is higher than your existing one it will replace it.
+- Scores are not posted to the internet automatically, so make sure you post your score before starting a new game!

 See our [privacy policy](https://par-com.net/privacy_policy.html) for details on data handling.